Updated Date: 09th February 2022

-The currency of the United Kingdom is stronger than the Indian rupee, However that does not translate to overall expensive cost to study in UK.
-According to a research by HSBC, cost of studying and living in UK is lower than USA and Australia.
+The currency of the United Kingdom is stronger than the Indian rupee, However that does not translate to the overall expensive cost to study in UK.
+According to research by HSBC, the cost of studying and living in UK is lower than USA and Australia.
 Add to that the fully paid scholarships offered by UK universities and other organizations, and you can study in UK for effectively free.
 You can read more on that here: Study in UK for Free.

 UK student Visa New Rules

 The changes to the requirements for the short-term study are made easier for students.
 International students can study in the UK as a visitor for less than 6 months, without obtaining a specific short-term Student visa.
 The working rights after completion of studies in UK of 2 years for all the international students and 3 years for Ph.D. students.
 This is known as the “Graduate” route which will take effect from the summer of 2021.

 Read full news here: UK Introduces New Student Visa Rules from 5th October for International students